Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/features/rp-converter.md

 ### Built-in Render Pipeline to URP

-This conversion type performs the following tasks:

-* Converts project elements from the Built-in Render Pipeline to URP.
+This conversion type converts project elements from the Built-in Render Pipeline to URP.

-* Upgrades assets from earlier URP versions to the current URP version.

 Available converters: